ElenaGramellini/kinkyMu/README.md

 # kinkyMu
+Just run
+> python main.py
+for main simulation of cosmic rays

+Output:
+File with a header and event list.
+The header listis the simulation conditions:
+ - x,y,z, phi, theta energy distributions
+ - detector size and location

+Event list has 4 columns:
+- Event ID, Energy, Lenght, theta

 Draft of work and code organization.
 Let's start from the end: I want to provide a 2D pdf in (Energy, Length) for muons in a mock detector geometry.
 What we need: